Depending on the type of coloring, color may apply to different sets of items:

 Example image and script: Potassium Channel-Calmodulin Complex

 Atomic models can be colored to show the values of numerical attributes.
+Several attributes are present automatically, but others can be defined by the user arbitrarily or created by various ChimeraX tools and commands (details...).
+For example, the values of a map at atom positions can be assigned as an attribute with measure mapvalues.
+Examples of coloring by bfactor, an attribute automatically read from mmCIF/PDB, are given below.
 For coloring by a user-defined attribute, see the custom preset example.
-Examples of coloring by bfactor, an attribute automatically read from mmCIF/PDB, are given below.
 For coloring by segmentation region, see segmentation.
+See also the tutorial: Coloring by Sequence Conservation

 An a:, r:, or m: immediately preceding the attribute name can be used to indicate the attribute level as atom, residue, or (atomic) model, but this is only needed when the name exists at multiple levels.
 The color-to-value mapping is specified with palette options (default